U N I V E R S I T Y C L U B O F C H I C A G O

 story.
 All this is presented in a style brim full of literary

-references to Congreve, Conan Doyle, Ogden Nash, Italo
+references to Congreve, Conan Doyle, Ogden Nash,

 Calvino and other writers through every paragraph.
 The